BriskenFinancials/use-case-template/cards/UC10000426-V-02-obtain-hypercare-support-for-24-weeks-post-go-live.md

 # Obtain hypercare support for 24 weeks post-go-live

+This task builds the foundation for the transition from 'Monitor initial transactions for errors and delays'.
 Establish a dedicated support channel to address any issues or concerns raised by the customer post-go-live.
 Assign a team to obtain hypercare support for a duration of 24 weeks, ensuring prompt resolution of all queries.
-You will be able to confidently Establish a dedicated support channel to address any issues or concerns raised by the customer post-go-live

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-V-02-top.png)